Energy Parity Games: Introduction

-\emph{Strategy complexity.} First, we show that finite-memory strategies are sufficient to win energy parity games, but memory of exponential may be required even in the special case of one-player games.
-We present an exponential memory upper bound for the winning strategies, and we show that the spoiling strategies of the opponent need no memory at all (memoryless spoiling strategies exist).
+\item \emph{Strategy complexity.} First, we show that finite-memory strategies are sufficient to win energy parity games, but exponential memory may be required even in the special case of one-player games.
+We present an exponential memory upper bound for the winning strategies.
+Our memory bound is $n\cdot d \cdot W$, where $n$ is the size of the state space, $d$ is the number of priorities, and $W$ is the maximum absolute value of the weights.
+This bound is exponential since $W$ can be encoded in $\log W$ bits, but polynomial in $n$ and $d$.
+We show that the spoiling strategies of the opponent need no memory at all (memoryless spoiling strategies exist).

-\emph{Computational complexity.} Second, we show that the decision problem for energy parity games lie in NP $\cap$ coNP, matching the bounds known for the simpler case of parity and energy games.
-The classical NP $\cap$ coNP result for parity and energy games crucially relies on the existence of memoryless winning strategies.
+\item \emph{Computational complexity.} Second, we show that the decision problem for energy parity games lie in NP $\cap$ coNP, matching the bounds known for the simpler case of parity and energy games.
+The classical NP~$\cap$~coNP result for parity and energy games crucially relies on the existence of memoryless winning strategies.
 In the case of energy parity games, the existence of memoryless spoiling strategies gives the coNP upper bound.
 However, and in contrast with parity games and energy games, winning strategies may require exponential memory in energy parity games.
 Therefore, more subtle arguments are needed to obtain the NP upper bound: we show that the winning strategies (that require exponential memory) can be characterized with certain special structures and decomposed into two memoryless strategies (roughly, one to ensure the parity condition, and the other to maintain the energy level positive).
 This insight allows us to derive a nondeterministic polynomial-time algorithm to solve energy parity games.
 Thus the problem of deciding the existence of an initial credit which is sufficient to win an energy parity game is (perhaps surprisingly) in NP~$\cap$~coNP.
 Finding a deterministic polynomial algorithm for this problem is obviously open.

-\emph{Algorithm.} Third, we present an algorithm to solve energy parity games with complexity exponential in the number of states (as for parity games), and linear in the largest weight (as for energy games).
+\item \emph{Algorithm.} Third, we present an algorithm to solve energy parity games with complexity exponential in the number of states~$n$ (as for parity games), and linear in the largest weight~$W$ (as for energy games).
 This algorithm relies on our analysis of the structure of winning strategies, and reduces to iteratively solving reachability games and energy games.